fimiller/fimiller.github.io/index.md

 *Selected Courses:*

 ### As a graduate student at Northeastern University
-- **Mathematics** - Optimization and Complexity, Analysis 2, Algebra 1, Readings in Random Matrix Theory and Compressed Sensing, Geometry and Applications of Tensors
+- **Mathematics** - Optimization and Complexity, Analysis 2, Algebra 1, Algebra 2, Readings in Random Matrix Theory and Compressed Sensing, Geometry and Applications of Tensors, Readings in Real Algebraic Geometry, Sparse Optimization

 ### As an undergraduate at Worcester Polytechnic Institute: